harryd337/Autonomous_PiCar/README.md

 The following sections provide detailed explanations of the most important elements of the project, including details of the task; development of the model; and the final results.
 There is also a discussion of the results and a conclusion.

+Although this was a team-based project, all work posted to this repository is my own.

 ## Background

 Supervised learning is a branch of machine learning defined by its use of labelled data to train models [1].
 It involves devising an algorithm allowing a model to learn to predict the correct label for a given sample from the training dataset.
 The aim is for the trained model to be able to make accurate predictions of labels for unseen data.